Biological Weapons

 What are biological weapons?

-Microorganisms or toxins used to harm humans, animals, or plants.
+Biological weapons are microorganisms, toxins, or other biological agents used to harm or kill humans, animals, or plants.

-What is the role of public health in responding to biological attacks?
+What is the role of public health in responding to a biological weapon attack?

 What is the impact of biological weapons on global health security?